plainC/wondermacros/docs/objects.md

 a constructor or a destructor, and `W_NEW` cannot create instances of that class.

+### Array properties and bit fields

+It is possible to declare a fixed size array property using additional declaration with `Array(...)` macro.
+For example, `VAR(public,int,items,Array(2))` declares one-dimensional array of two integers.
+Multi-dimensional arrays are defined by adding dimensions to `Array` macro.

+Sometimes we might want to save space, and declare properties with bit field length.
+For example, `VAR(public,unsigned,tiny,Bits(3))` declares a property taking just three bits.
+This, however, saves space only when multiple properties are delared sequentially and they fit into a word boundary.
+Note that to use bit fields you must define `#define USE_BIT_FIELDS` in the class file, and JSON serialization cannot be used for that class.

 ### JSON Serialization and Marshalling

 Objects can be automatically serialized to JSON strings and marshalled from JSON as well.
 To build JSON support